nixonmurigande/BK-Data-Engineer-Exam/README.md

 PROJECT TITLE

-Providing Python Script files to access APIs from Bank of Kigali.
+Providing Python Script files to access APIs from BankCo.
 The script file also allows the dataset gathered to be integrate with other dataset to form a larger dataset for future analysis or predictive analytics.

 GETTING STARTED

-These instructions will get you to acess two APIs from the server of Bank of Kigali.
+These instructions will get you to acess two APIs from the server of BankCo.

 PREREQUISITES